simoean/contextual-api/README.md

 ### Running the Frontend Applications

 The User Dashboard and Sample Client are served by an Nginx Docker container.
-This setup also handles the MongoDB database.

 * Ensure Docker Desktop is running.
 * Ensure both `user-dashboard` and `sample-client` have been built (e.g., by running `npm run build` in each